Bernard Shandon Rodey

 Bernard Shandon Rodey (March 1, 1856 – March 10, 1927) was an Irish-born American politician who was a Delegate from the New Mexico Territory and later a federal judge in Puerto Rico.

 Early life

 Rodey was born in County Mayo, Ireland.
-He emigrated with his parents in 1862 to Canada, and was educated in Sherbrooke, Quebec.
+He emigrated with his parents in 1862 to the Province of Canada, and was educated in Sherbrooke, Quebec.
 After leaving Canada, he went to Massachusetts where he studied law at Harvard University.
 Rodey moved to Albuquerque, New Mexico in 1881 where he became employed as a private secretary for the Atlantic and Pacific Railroad Company.
 He left the railroad to practice law and was admitted to the bar in 1883.
 Active in politics from a young age, Bernard was elected to the territorial senate representing Bernalillo County in 1889.
 He introduced legislation to create the University of New Mexico.
 The bill detailed the acquisition of funds and land for the institution, locating its construction in New Albuquerque.
-Passage of the bill on February 28, 1889 earned Rodey the title "Father of the University" and Rodey Hall was named in his honor.
+Passage of the bill on February 28, 1889, earned Rodey the title "Father of the University" and Rodey Hall was named in his honor.